-The Education Foundation of Baltimore County Public Schools are honored to be advocates for BCPS students and families and teachers and schools.
+The Education Foundation of Baltimore County Public Schools is honored to be an advocate for BCPS students and families, teachers and schools.
 We serve as the bridge between you who support our schools and those who work in and lead our schools.

 When we speak of partners, we speak of you, our Education Champions, our Ambassadors.
 Through your act of giving, you recognize our children as the future and want to help better prepare them to embrace the many challenges as well as experience the opportunities ahead.

 Together we explore and discover new and innovative ways to prepare our students for the world.
 Together we witness the ever-changing benefits of being a community.